LuggiStruggi/Frascii/README.md

 # Tip for better visualizstion

 Make a new custom terminal profile and set its fontsize to 1.
-(Menu->Preferences->Profiles) Then you can switch between the default profile and the new one to have "more pixels"
+(Menu->Preferences->Profiles) Then you can switch between the default profile and the new one to have "more pixels" on one page.

 <img src="readme_images/profile.png" width=25% height=25%>
 <img src="readme_images/fontsize.png" width=50% height=50%>